justinribeiro/lite-youtube/README.md

 * It's responsive 16:9
 * It's accessible via keyboard and will set ARIA via the `videotitle` attribute
 * It's locale ready; you can set the `videoplay` to have a properly locale based label
+* You can set `autoload` to use Intersection Observer to load the iframe when scrolled into view.

 ## Install